getbraincloud/braincloud-docs/docs/api/2_capi/identity/updateuniversalidlogin.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-oldEmailAddress | Old email address profileId | The profileId of the applicable user oldEmailAddress | The user's old email address newEmailAddress | The user's new email address updateContactEmail | Whether to also update contact email in user's profile
+externalId | The new universal id to update to